All Episodes

 Be right back.

-New book today, Courage and Consequence, my life as a conservative in the fight.
+New book today, Courage and Consequence, My Life as a Conservative in the Fight.

-Four appearances uh before the grand jury, Patrick Fitzgerald on the eve of indicting you.
+Patrick Fitzgerald on the eve of indicting you.

-And everybody is breathless awaiting that very fact.
+And everybody's breathless awaiting that very fact.

 It didn't happen.